 The Benefits of Photographing in Bad Weather

-We run our Sunset Photo Safaris every night in the summertime, but as you can probably guess, it’s not away sunny in Alaska.
+We run our Sunset Photo Safaris every night in the summertime, but as you can probably guess, it’s not always sunny in Alaska.
 Sometimes it’s cloudy.
 Sometimes it even rains.
-On some nights, we don’t even see the sun for the entire tour.
+On some nights, we don’t see the sun for the entire tour.

 Also, a large part doing an Alaska Photo Treks tour or workshop is learning how to photograph in a variety of light and conditions.
 Our goal is to teach you how to get great pictures of Alaska in any kind of weather.